 I own a few charts, but the one I find myself using every time is the X-rite ColorChecker Video.
-Now, for some of you starting out, it costs about $119 USD (you can grab one from Amazon US or B&H), and even though there are cheaper models out there, I wouldn’t recommend skimping on a reference chart.
+Now, for some of you starting out, you can grab one from Amazon US or B&H, and even though there are cheaper models out there, I wouldn’t recommend skimping on a reference chart.

 Sure, there are more advanced and expensive models out there, but I find the ColorChecker Video to be a good size for packing in a backpack’s laptop compartment.
-Another more affordable alternative that I have been using for some time is the Datacolor SpyderCheckr 24, which is selling on Amazon at the moment for $47.80.
+Another more affordable alternative that I have been using for some time is the Datacolor SpyderCheckr 24.
 You can see a photo of the SpyderCheckr 24 below.